hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/02d-Multimedia.md

 </ol></div>

-__Explanations:__
+Explanations:

-+ Line 1: we declare an array of bytes that will hold the recorded stream.
++ _Line 1_: we declare an array of bytes that will hold the recorded stream.
-+ Line 2: we declare the callback function that will be called while the stream is being captured.
++ _Line 2_: we declare the callback function that will be called while the stream is being captured.
 While the Webcam will be used, every xxx seconds, chunks of data will be passed to the `handleDataAvailable` function.
-+ Lines 5-10: this function collects the chunk of data that corresponds to a few seconds of video, and stores it in the recordedChunks byte array.
++ _Lines 5-10_: this function collects the chunk of data that corresponds to a few seconds of video, and stores it in the recordedChunks byte array.

 __3 - When you've finished recording, tell the mediaRecorder to stop__

-When you're done, you need to call the stop() method of the mediaRecorder object.
+When you're done, you need to call the `stop()` method of the mediaRecorder object.
 This will end the periodic execution of the `handleDataAvailable` method, and stop the data capture.

 <div class="source-code"><ol class="linenums">
 <li class="L0" style="margin-bottom: 0px;" value="1"><span class="pln">mediaRecorder</span><span class="pun">.</span><span class="pln">stop</span><span class="pun">();</span></li>
 </ol></div>

-__4 - Create a blob (binary large object) with the collected data, and use it to set the src attribute of an HTML5 video player__
+__4 - Create a blob (binary large object) with the collected data, and use it to set the `src` attribute of an HTML5 video player__

 This piece of code creates a blob with the `recordedChunks` array.
-Use the `URL.createObjectURL(recordedChunks)` standard method to create another object that can be used as a value to set the src attribute of an HTML5 video element.
+Use the `URL.createObjectURL(recordedChunks)` standard method to create another object that can be used as a value to set the `src` attribute of an HTML5 video element.

 Like that, the recorded stream can be played using a standard HTML5 video element.